How To Get Rid Of House Lizards

 • Seal cracks and crevices: Inspect your home for cracks and crevices in walls, foundations, and around windows and doors.
 Use caulk or sealant to close these entry points.

-• Install screens: Ensure that windows and doors have screens to prevent lizards from entering while allowing ventilation.
+• Install screens: confirm that windows and doors have screens to prevent lizards from entering while allowing ventilation.

 • Weather stripping: Install weather stripping around doors and windows to create a tight seal and prevent lizards from squeezing through gaps.